c-sakel/solanaWallet-checker/README.md

 python script.py
 ```
 3. When prompted, enter the desired period for the winrate (7d or 30d).
-4. The script will fetch and display the information for each wallet address in a tabular format and save the results to results.txt in JSON format.
+4. The script will fetch and display the information for each wallet address in a tabular format and save the results to wallet_infos.xlsx in Excel format.

 ## Example
 ### Input